russellw/package-cs/README.md

                5 File(s)        176,591 bytes
 ```

-The above is the simplest case; in the general case, many programs will use various libraries that will also be included as DLLs in the `publish` directory.
+The above is the simplest case; in general, many programs use various libraries that will also be included as DLLs in the `publish` directory.

 The `.exe` is the program that is directly run by the user, but it needs to be accompanied by the other files.